Linderinn/linderinn/README.md

 - 👨‍💻 My portfolio is will be available soon!

 - 📫 How to reach me?
-Contact me via LinkedIn [https://www.linkedin.com/in/joanna-sibrecht/](Contact with me- Linderinn)
+Contact me via LinkedIn [Contact with me- Linderinn](https://www.linkedin.com/in/joanna-sibrecht/)

 <h3 align="left">Connect with me:</h3>
 <p align="left">